Zorobay/PAR2LogReader/README.md

 ## Setup

+1. Install Python 3.13 (3.14 not supported yet).
-1. Install Poetry dependency manager: https://python-poetry.org/docs/#installation
+2. Install Poetry dependency manager: https://python-poetry.org/docs/#installation
-2. From the repository root, run `poetry install`
+3. From the repository root, run `poetry install`
    1. This creates a new poetry environment and installs all required dependencies

 ## Running